pf1219/StroCate/README.md

 * A(x1,z1): Coordinate 1, where user threw eye of the ender
 * B(x2,z2): Coordinate 2, where user moved and recorded the second position
 * C(x1+0.5,z1+0.5)=(a,b): Where eye of ender starts flying
-* F(x,z): The point int the air where eye of ender hovers
+* F(x,z): The point in the air where eye of ender hovers

 F(x,z) is one of intersections between line AB and circle(center=C, radius=12) This can be calculated by solving following system of equations